formats back

 America, with a capital “I.”

-The Bottom Line: Former President Trump’s accomplishments are as controversial as his failures, but countless intelligent people standing on both sides of the political divide know that no presidency can be declared “perfection” or “total loss.”
+The Bottom Line: President Trump’s accomplishments are as controversial as his failures, but countless intelligent people standing on both sides of the political divide know that no presidency can be declared “perfection” or “total loss.”
 Where do you see shades of grey?
 Tell us in the comments.